Guest review by my friend Lynn

 Salmagundi is intended for browsing as well as cooking, beautifully designed and conversational in style, full of puns, asides and digressions into personal anecdotes, historical and etymological notes and folktales.
 There are notes on growing herbs and whole chapters devoted to dressings and garnishes (or ‘The Dressing Room’ and ‘The Prop Cupboard’).
 None of the recipes is difficult, though some require more time than others and if you don’t live or shop in a city, some of the ingredients may be harder to find, depending on the focus of your local small grocers.
 It should be worth the hunt, though, as everything looks tempting.

-Many thanks to Pavilion for this prize and for our review copy of the book.
+Many thanks to Pavilion for our review copy of the book.